← Back to SmarterPlaylists

 Goal: gradually increase tempo for the first 20 tracks, hold steady in the middle, then slow back down.

 Three distinct phases: a ramp up, a plateau held within a 10 BPM window, and a ramp down.
+You could also use 1/3, 2/3, 3/3 for equal thirds that adapt to any limit.
 Each phase's context is independent, so the descending ramp starts from the highest available tempo — not from where the plateau left off.

 Best practices